Palio Thors reviews and ratings: 37.

 I gave it speed rating of 8, because you have to hit pretty hard to bring out the top speed, which is very fast.
 Soft and tacky tensioned top sheet gives insane spin when brushing.
 Best forehand rubber I've played with, but not the easiest to use.
 With good technique this is a monster.

-Rate the Palio Thors
+Review the Palio Thors

 Discussions (Not Reviews)